Blaise Pascal on the Finitude of Man and the Transcendence and Hiddenness of God

 Doubt is the common experience of saints and sinners alike.

-Such evidence, proof or argument would have to be built on premises that are 100% certain, and that kind of certainty is impossible for beings that are not all-knowing.
-The best we can do is to arrive at evidence, proofs and arguments that suggest a probability that God exists.
+Such evidence, proof, or argument would have to be built on premises that are 100% certain, and that kind of certainty is impossible for beings that are not all-knowing.
+The best we can do is to arrive at evidence, proofs, and arguments that suggest a probability that God exists.
 The same is true, or course, for the proposition that God does not exist.
+Even then, the proof for a negative is always subject to change if positive evidence turns up.

 To this extent, doubt is the common experience of saints and sinners alike.